Anesthesia Residency Program, Core Faculty Pediatrics

 - Submit quarterly Anesthesia Residency Program, Core Faculty Pediatrics reports to the DME and the ACGME.
 Annual reports must be submitted to the ACGME, and the completion of each report must be submitted to the ACGME at the completion of each year of training.

-- Provide evidence of cooperative assistance in the training of the anesthesiology residents by other
+- Provide evidence of cooperative assistance in the training of the anesthesiology residents.

 - Provide a printed format of reading assignments for the residents.